LeoRincon/service-product-vtexio/README.md

 # RestServer NodeJS

-This repository is a template for a RestServer with NodeJS, Express and MongoDB.
+This repository is a template for a RestServer with NodeJS, Express and VtexIO.

 ## Installation